Macon Car Accident Lawyers

 - Talk to witnesses – See if witnesses will provide you with a name and phone number for reference later.

 - Do not agree to or sign anything from an insurer – Insurance companies want you to settle quickly so they can move on.
 Avoid signing any documents from your own insurer or another insurer until you speak with a Macon accident and injury attorney.

-It does not cost anything to contact an auto accident lawyer to talk about your case.
+It does not cost anything to contact Macon Car Accidents Lawyers to talk about your case.
 During a free initial consultation, our team will help you decide if moving forward with a claim is the best option.

 Every state is different when it comes to filing claims, determining settlements and overall negligence law.
-In Georgia there are statute of limitation regulations that essentially require you to file personal injury or property damage claim within a certain time period.
+In Georgia, there is a statute of limitation regulations that essentially require you to file personal injury or property damage claim within a certain time period.
 With personal injury, the statute of limitations is two years.
 However, the start date of said injury can fluctuate.

 It is certainly important to seek immediate medical attention after a car accident, even if only minor injuries occurred, because of the exact situation described above.
 However, it is possible for the injury to not make itself apparent until much later on.
 This would mean that the “clock” of limitations wouldn’t start ticking until the injury is actually discovered and diagnosed, as opposed to when it actually happened.
 This is known as the Discovery Rule, and while it can’t apply all the time, it is possible to prove that an injury wasn’t known until well after an accident.
 The statute of limitations on property damage is four years.